Scottish Rite

 The Ancient and Accepted Scottish Rite of Freemasonry is a rite within the broader context of Freemasonry.
 It is the most widely practiced Rite in the world.
 In some parts of the world, and in the Droit Humain, it is a concordant body and oversees all degrees from the 1st to 33rd degrees, while in other areas it is deemed an appendant body with a Supreme Council that oversees the 4th to 33rd degrees.

 It is most commonly referred to as the Scottish Rite.
 Sometimes, as in England and Australia, it is called the Rose Croix, though this is just one of its degrees, and is not to be confused with other Masonic related Rosicrucian societies such as the Societas Rosicruciana in Anglia.
 Its name may vary slightly in various jurisdictions and constitutions.
 For example, the English and Irish Constitutions omit the word Scottish.

 Master Masons from other rites may, in some countries, join the Scottish Rite's upper degrees starting from the 4th degree due to its popularity.
 This Rite builds upon the ethical teachings and philosophy offered in the Craft (or Blue) Lodge through dramatic presentations of its individual degrees.
 The term "Blue Lodge" refers to the first three degrees of Masonry, regardless of the Rite being practiced.
-In the Scottish Rite system, the first three degrees are considered Blue Lodge degrees rather than "Red Lodge".
+In the Scottish Rite system, the first three degrees are considered “Blue Lodge degrees” while the subsequent degrees are sometimes deemed “Red Lodge degrees”.